minhajul/learning-terraform/create-vpc/readme.md

-## Deploy Basic Laravel Application in AWS
+## Create VPC in AWS

-Terraform script to create an EC2 instance with Nginx, Supervisor, PHP 8.4, and necessary libraries for Laravel.
-It also includes security group settings, SSH access, and required provisioning.
+Terraform script to create a VPC with public and private subnet.

 ### Prerequisites